 Sure, a subscription to a good VPN will cost you.
 But it could cost you a lot more if you don't have it.
 Should you go with a free VPN service?
 For most people, the answer is probably no. Choose the wrong one and you could be putting yourself at more risk than if you weren't using a VPN at all.
 Any free service has to make money somehow to keep it going.

-A free service may be doing it 'on the cheap' and not able to afford to have their security as up to date as paid services.
+A free service may be doing it 'on the cheap' and may not be able to afford to have their security as up to date as paid services.
 But even if they're on the up and up privacy-wise, you could pay in other ways though ad-riddled browsing, slow speeds and limits on data and time spent online.
 And if the service is free then maybe you are actually the product.
 They have to pay for their servers somehow, which could mean tracking information about your online activity to sell to third parties.